soloprojects/crypto_exchange/ReadMe.md

 Install npm

-Install docker on your machine to run the backend with docker
+Install docker on your machine to run the backend/frontend or both with docker

 Install NestJs